At least 8 people killed, dozens injured in Florida bus crash

 At least eight people were killed in a bus crash on a Florida highway Tuesday morning, the Florida Highway Patrol said.
 The Marion County Sheriff's Office said the accident happened on state Route 40 and that the highway was shut down.

-Approximately 40 people were taken to local medical facilities after the crash.
+Approximately 40 people were taken to local medical facilities after the crash, the highway patrol said in a statement to CBS News.

-The crash involved a bus transporting about 53 farm workers and a 2001 Ford Ranger truck, officials said.
+The crash involved a bus transporting about 53 farm workers and a 2001 Ford Ranger truck, the highway patrol said.

+The bus and truck collided "in a sideswiped manner" at around 6:35 a.m., the patrol said, and the collision sent the bus off the road and through a fence before it overturned.

 This is a breaking news story.
 Check back for updates.